 I caught up with the Jesse Moreno, chef and owner of the tamale house, in the kitchen as he made a batch.

 His recipe?
 Part family tradition, part art form – and a lot of love.

 "Making tamales is an art.
-The corn husk will be your canvas, your masa is your paint, and your spatula is your brush - so you spread it out.
-If you want a variety of life, you create the different types of fillings, and then of course depending on the filling that's the sauce you use.
+The corn husk will be your canvas, and your masa is your paint, and your spatula is your brush, so you spread it out.
+If you want a variety of life, you create the different types of fillings, and then of course, depending on the filling, that's the sauce you use.
 You use either the tomatillo sauce or the spicy red sauce.
-It's an all day process, really."
+It's an all-day process, really."

 "I'm getting older and slower.
-I wonder how long the tradition will go on?
-Because in 2005, I had a stroke.
-I lost my right side and bought a machine.
-By the grace of God, a week prior to opening up a new location I got my hand back, so I sent the machine back.
+I wonder how long the tradition will go on because in 2005, I had a stroke.
+I even went to San Antonio because I lost my right side and bought a machine.
+By the grace of God, a week prior to opening up a new location, I got my hand back, so I sent the machine back.
 Not only do I love making tamales, I also enjoy making them because I use them as a source of therapy for my hand."

 "It's got to come from the soul.
 If you do a tamale with your heart and have respect for it, you've got to treat it with respect.
 If you don't enjoy it, you're better off buying them.
-We get people, former customers who lived here in Dallas and they go off and sometimes they can't get them but they send their moms and dads.
+We get people, former customers that lived here in Dallas, and then they go off and sometimes they can't get them, but they send their moms and dads.
 We get all kinds of walks of life here at our place.
-We're blessed that every person that walks through our door, it could be a common person, the mayor of Dallas, even the governor, whoever.
+We're blessed that every person that walks through our door, it could be a common person to the mayor of Dallas, even the governor, whoever.
 Everybody has a need when they come to us, and we're very proud that we are privileged to serve and to meet their needs."